 - Roger Williams University (Bristol, RI): To say that this university caters to the individual diner is an understatement.
 It strives to accommodate any dietary restriction, even if that means making a dish that is one of a kind.
 But the philosophy behind the food also reflects a commitment to the environment: Chefs use locally-grown products, and all of the carry-out containers are compostable.
 The campus mixes access to nationally recognized chains with a rich selection of locally-grown products.
 Dining halls offer a wide variety of delicious food in a fashion that is environmentally conscious.
 And it's tasty to boot -- the school says its food ranks in the country's top 5 percent based on findings from a student satisfaction survey.

 - St. Olaf College (Northfield, MN): This historic liberal arts college offers everything from high-end gourmet dishes to old-fashioned comfort food sourced from local farms.
-A student-run farm provides a major component of just about every recipe in the dining halls, and nearly every meal is made from scratch.
+A student-run farm supplies a major component for just about every recipe in the dining halls, and nearly every meal is made from scratch.
 Locavores may have found their campus -- when the food does not come directly from the on-campus farm, it often comes from local farms that surround this idyllic campus.

 - University of California, Los Angeles (Los Angeles, CA): Offerings include made-from-scratch guilty pleasures, but the dining services staff also prides itself on offering healthy options.
 Its popular AskDolores program, which is facilitated by Dolores Hernandez, the UCLA Dining Services Nutrition Education Coordinator, is a testament to this commitment.
 Students, staff, and faculty have the opportunity to learn the nutritional content of all food sold on campus and ask questions about the culinary choices available.
 Many of these choices are familiar American favorites, but fusion and a wide-variety of international choices are also available.
 Finally, UCLA was named by PETA2 as one of the best large colleges for vegan diners in 2010.

 - University of Georgia (Athens, GA): This school's dining services are consistently ranked in the top 20 in the nation by the Princeton Review for student satisfaction.
 Dining options include a wide-variety of ethnic foods as well as the staples you might expect, such as fried chicken, meatloaf, spaghetti, and macaroni and cheese.
 Low-fat, vegetarian, and vegan options are also prevalent.
-The campus was recently featured in a USA Today article that revealed UGA's commitment to providing food for students' dietary needs, including a wide selection of gluten-free choices.
+The campus was recently featured in a USA Today article discussing UGA's commitment to supplying food for students' dietary needs, including a wide selection of gluten-free choices.